stac-utils/pystac/docs/api.rst

 Single File STAC Extension
 --------------------------

-These classes are representations of the `Single File STAC Extension <https://github.com/radiantearth/stac-spec/tree/v1.0.0-beta.2/extensions/single-file-stac>`_.
+These classes are representations of the :stac-ext:`Single File STAC Extension
+<single-file-stac>`.

 **TEMPORARILY REMOVED**